boringproxy/boringproxy.io/pages/index.md

 * Lightning fast web GUI for managing tunnels from one central place.
 It even works great on mobile browsers.
 * Fully configurable through a REST API.
-* The client software works on Linux, Windows, Mac, and ARM (ie Raspberry Pi and Android).
+* The client software works on Linux, Windows, Mac, and ARM (i.e. Raspberry Pi and Android).
 * Ships as single executable which contains both the server and client.
 * SSH under the hood.
 You can use a standard SSH client if you prefer.